es-progress/zephyr/README.md

-# ESubuntu
+# Zephyr

 [![CI](https://github.com/es-progress/ESubuntu/actions/workflows/main.yml/badge.svg)](https://github.com/es-progress/ESubuntu/actions/workflows/main.yml)

 This is a custom Ubuntu remix.
 It is packaged as a bootable ISO file, which can be burned to an USB stick and can act like a rescue (live) CD.
-Then you can install ESubuntu.
+Then you can install Zephyr.

 If you implement your own customizations (probably not the ones I prefer :wink:), you can have an installer that creates an Ubuntu system which is already configured for you.